selinaerhabor/ucfd-milestone-project/README.md

 > "Ease of using website on mobile phones as well as desktops or other devices"

-I created sketches of different website layouts and design ideas that would be suitable for the band’s website (see Initial Ideas-Wireframes folder).
+I created sketches of different website layouts and design ideas that would be suitable for the band’s website (see Initial Ideas - Wireframes folder).
 These sketches were based on meeting the project requirements and the needs of users.
 The sketches were then developed further to produce wireframes focusing on the different pages/sections of the website to give an idea of the key features that should be included in the website and their layout.

 ## 2. Features
-My project focused on meeting the needs of users’ for the website, so the user stories were taken into account during building the features and components of the website.
+My project focused on meeting the needs of users’ for the website, so the user stories were taken into account when building the features and components of the website.

 ## 2.1 Existing Features